jjllamas/linux-django-running-on-windows/README.md

 * It's like a portable lite linux... (with git installed)

 ### 2- Intall Python for Windows
-* Choose and Download the executable file for Python (http://www.python.org/getit/)
+* Choose and Download the executable file for Python (http://www.python.org/getit/).
-* Install Python in your PC
+* Install Python in your PC.

-### 3- Install virtualenv and virtualenvwrapper from Git Portable Shell
+### 3- Install virtualenv and virtualenvwrapper from Git Portable Shell.
     pip install virtualenv
     pip install virtualenvwrapper-win

-4.- Create an virtualenv for your project
+4.- Create an virtualenv for your project.
 * Create a folder for store the Django projects and virtual enviorenments.
-* Go to this folder and create the virtualenv virtualenv helloWorld-env
+* Go to this folder and create the virtualenv. virtualenv helloWorld-env
-* Command for activate the virtualenv source helloWorld-env/Scripts/activate
+* Command for activate the virtualenv. source helloWorld-env/Scripts/activate
-* Command for deactivate the virtualenv
+* Command for deactivate the virtualenv.
     Deactivate

 ### 5- Install Django in your virtualenv